satish-rajnale/Graphql-Queries/README.md

 Graphql is best used with rapidly changing data.

-Every Graphql query should have a predefined schema and a resolver for it
+Every Graphql query should have a predefined schema and a resolver for it.
+ - A schema has the structure for your data that will be fetched through graphql api.